 Read on to learn about the additional benefits of IGF-1, proper dosage, and potential side effects.

-Benefits of Insulin-like Growth Factor 1 include:
+Optimal Insulin-like Growth Factor 1 levels include:

-• Protein synthesis in the body
+• Improved protein synthesis in the body

 • Fat storage is channeled for energy production, which results in a noticeable fat loss.